cryptoadvance/specter-desktop/DEVELOPMENT.md

 pytest tests/test_specter -k Manager # Run all tests in a specific file matching "Manager"
 ```

+# Developing on tests
+There are some things worth taking a note here, especially if you rely on a specific state on the blockchain for your tests.
+Bitcoind is started only once for all the tests.
+Each time it's starting with the genesis-block.
+This has some implications:
+* The [halving-interval for regtest](https://github.com/bitcoin/bitcoin/blob/99813a9745fe10a58bedd7a4cb721faf14f907a4/src/chainparams.cpp#L258) is only 150-blocks
+* At the same time, still 100 blocks need to be minded in order to make the coins spendable.
+* This combination results in that you can't rely on how many coins get mined if you want some testcoin on your address
+* This also means that it makes a huge difference whether you run a test standalone or together with all other tests
+* Depending on whether you do one or the other, you cannot rely on transactionIDs.
+So if you run a test standalone twice, you can assert txids but you can't any longer when you run all the tests

 # More on the bitcoind requirements
 Developing against a bitcoind-API makes most sense with the [Regtest Mode](https://bitcoin.org/en/developer-examples#regtest-mode).
 Depending on preferences and usecases, there are three major ways on how this dependency can be fullfilled:
 * Easiest way via Docker